fkarg/fkarg.github.io/drafts/rat-meetup.md

-## Initiating a Meetup (semi-final fk)
+## Initiating a Meetup
 If the idea of attending a meetup sounds appealing to you, why not try creating one yourself?
 In our experience, there is less to do organisationally than maybe expected.

-Here is what we achieved.
+Here is what we did.

-### First Meetup (semi-final fk)
+### First Meetup
-To get started, we read guides like [How to Run a successful LW Meetup Group][run-lw-meetup].
+To get started, we read guides like the [How to Run a successful LW Meetup Group][run-lw-meetup] or the [Meetup Cookbook][meetup-cookbook].
 We tried to figure out what we want to achieve and roughly plan the first meetup (mainly getting to know each other and sharing expectations).
 Finally, we [wrote a post][first-meetup] in order to announce the new meetup.
 Don't forget to invite your friends!

-The weekly organizational tasks are very manageable.
+Weekly organization is very manageable.
 Writing a post to announce the next meetup takes about 10mins, and (from our experience) it's not a problem to rely on the topics being scheduled during the previous meetup or getting decided spontaneously.
-You don't need to have a solid plan from the get-go.
+No thoroughly thought-through plan needed.

-### Roles (semi-final fk)
+### Roles
 [How to Run a successful LW Meetup Group][run-lw-meetup] mentions a number of implicit and explicit roles, such as content provider, welcomer (someone that includes and introduces new people and greets meetup veterans), networker, or organizer.

 So far (after about half a year) we did not need to explicitly assign most of these roles. `fkarg` emerged as a moderator, but many others help out with organizing, providing content, and writing the posts.

-### Infrastructure (semi-final fk)
+### Infrastructure
 We of course needed infrastructure to run an online meetup - but we didn't want to host it ourselves.
 Using publicly available instances is absolutely fine.

 Our infrastructure changed drastically early on, so here is what we're currently using.